yaronf/I-D/RFC6982bis/draft-sheffer-rfc6982bis.md

    -  The organization responsible for the implementation, if any.

-   -  The implementation's name and/or a link to a web page describing the implementation.
+   - The implementation's name and/or a link to a web page where the implementation or a description of it can be found.

    -  A brief general description.